 Grace McCabe, London

 I've always been involved in performing arts as a dancer, singer and actress leading me to study a BA in Theatre and Drama at Royal Holloway University in 2013.
-I currently work for Trinity College London in their Music department and spend my spare time performing when possible and developing my writing and photography skills.
-Voice has allowed me to develop as a writer and given me confidence.
-I now know it's ok to express an opinion that others may not agree with.
-The important part is to begin a discussion!
+I currently work for Trinity College London in Music and spend my spare time performing and developing my writing and photography.
+Voice allowed me to develop as a writer and given me confidence to write about what mightn't agree with.

 Madeline Drury, Yorkshire